About Business, Corporate, & Commercial Law

-The University of Wisconsin Law School, continuing its tradition of law in action, is creating a clinical program in which law students provide essential legal services to start-up entrepreneurs on campus.
-Students, trained in the legal challenges of creating a new business, will counsel their clients in diverse matters including corporate, finance, intellectual property, tax, insurance and other legal issues confronting the new businesses.
-Participating students will receive supervision from both faculty and private sector lawyers.
-This clinical program seeks to provide legal education on the role of lawyers in entrepreneurship, undertake research on legal issues facing start-up businesses, and provide service to fledgling businesses.
+The University of Wisconsin Law School, continuing its tradition of law in action, has created a clinical program in which law students provide essential legal services to start-up entrepreneurs on campus.
+Students, trained in the legal challenges of creating a new business, counsel their clients in diverse matters including corporate, finance, intellectual property, tax, insurance and other legal issues confronting the new businesses.
+Participating students receive supervision from both faculty and private sector lawyers.

 Student Organizations & Related Activities

 Here are some of the full-time faculty who teach or have an interest in this practice area:

 In addition to our full-time faculty, the Law School's adjunct faculty members — prominent practicing lawyers and judges — bring their specialized knowledge and experience to the classroom.
 Filter by "Adjunct" in the Law School Directory for a full list.